phpMan > man > git-rebase(1)

 Using merging strategies to rebase (default).

-Note that a rebase merge works by replaying each commit from the working branch on top
+Note that a rebase merge works by replaying each commit from the working branch on top of

-the working branch.
+branch.
 In other words, the sides are swapped.

 See also INCOMPATIBLE OPTIONS below.